muruthi/community-pass-react-native-wrapper/docs/getting-started/dev-environment-setup.md

 Finally, click "Apply" to download and install the Android SDK and related build tools.

-3. **Configure the ANDROID_HOME environment variable (macOS)**
+### 3.4.3 Configure the ANDROID_HOME environment variable (macOS)

 The React Native tools require some environment variables to be set up in order to build apps with native code.

 Add the following lines to your `~/.zprofile` or `~/.zshrc` (if you are using bash, then `~/.bash_profile` or `~/.bashrc`) config file: